 There are a number of misconceptions related to B2B marketing.
 We’ve heard ‘em all.
-Well, we’re here to debunk some of these myths and prove that, with a closer look, B2B marketing is driven by strong human connection, much like B2C.
+Well, we’re here to debunk some of these myths.
+With a closer look, what really drives B2B marketing is strong human connection, much like B2C.

 MYTH: Branding is not as important for B2B as it is for B2C.

-Your brand is established by the ways in which your customers perceive your company among the competition.
+The ways in which customers perceive your company among the competition helps establishes your brand.
 It’s more than just your name, logo, tagline, and color scheme.
 It’s the way you communicate and present yourself.
 It’s the way your brand evolves with the times – yet upholds a steady nature.
-It’s your brand’s values and belief system.
+And It is your brand’s values and belief system.
 Your brand is your identity, the way you’re consistently described and regarded.
 In the words of marketing consultant and author Alina Wheeler, “People fall in love with brands, trust them, and believe in their superiority.
 How a brand is perceived affects its success.”
 This notion is applicable to any brand, B2C or B2B.

 The most successful brands embody and advance the company’s identity and values.
 They communicate these values in clear, authentic, and meaningful ways.
 No matter how niche a product or service may be, there is always a chance that competitors will arise and outshine.
 So, as competition increases, establishing a unique brand identity and presence in the marketplace becomes an even bigger, more crucial challenge.
 Well-established brands provide consumers with what they need to make the right choice, communicate the intrinsic qualities of the product or service, and use distinctive elements that allow customers to personally identify with the brand.